 VCCCV (ostrich words): Do not divide consonants that go together, like blends and digraphs.

-VCCV (rabbit, hornet, candy words): Divide between the two consonants.
+VCCV (rabbit, reptile, hornet, and candy words): Divide between the two consonants.
 Mag net

 VCV (tiger, camel, hotel, motel words): 60% of the time, divide after the first vowel to get a long vowel sound. (pi lot).